Serbo-Croatian: Pitch accent

-There are no other rules for accent placement, thus the accent of every word must be learned individually; furthermore, in inflection, accent shifts are common, both in type and position (the so-called "mobile paradigms").
+There are no other rules for accent placement; thus the accent of every word must be learned individually.
+Furthermore, in inflection, accent shifts are common, both in type and position (the so-called "mobile paradigms").
 The second rule is not strictly obeyed, especially in borrowed words.

-Comparative and historical linguistics offers some clues for memorising the accent position: If one compares many standard Serbo-Croatian words to e.g. cognate Russian words, the accent in the Serbo-Croatian word will be one syllable before the one in the Russian word, with the rising tone.
-Historically, the rising tone appeared when the place of the accent shifted to the preceding syllable (the so-called "Neo-Shtokavian retraction"), but the quality of this new accent was different – its melody still "gravitated" towards the original syllable.
-Most Shtokavian (Neo-Shtokavian) dialects underwent this shift, but Chakavian, Kajkavian and the Old-Shtokavian dialects did not.
+Comparative and historical linguistics offer some clues for memorising the accent position: If one compares many standard Serbo-Croatian words to, for example, cognate Russian words, the accent in the Serbo-Croatian word will be one syllable before the one in the Russian word, with the rising tone.
+Historically, the rising tone appeared when the place of the accent shifted to the preceding syllable (the so-called "Neo-Shtokavian retraction"), but the quality of this new accent was different—its melody still "gravitated" towards the original syllable.
+Most Shtokavian (Neo-Shtokavian) dialects underwent this shift, but Chakavian, Kajkavian, and the Old-Shtokavian dialects did not.

-Accent diacritics are not used in the ordinary orthography, but only in the linguistic or language-learning literature (e.g. dictionaries, orthography and grammar books).
+Accent diacritics are not used in the ordinary orthography, but only in the linguistic or language-learning literature (e.g. dictionaries and orthography and grammar books).
 However, there are very few minimal pairs where an error in accent can lead to misunderstanding.